jbuerkle/WoWsRibbonBingo/README.md

 - Secondary hit: 1 point
 - Bomb hit: 3 points
 - Rocket hit: 3 points
-- Citadel hit: 30 points
+- Citadel hit: 20 points (40 points for ships with gun caliber of 203mm+ as main armament, 60 points for ships with gun caliber of 305mm+ as main armament, 80 points for ships with gun caliber of 406mm+ as main armament)
 - Torpedo hit: 30 points (15 points for ships with aircraft as main armament)
 - Depth charge hit: 10 points
 - Sonar ping: 5 points